 Super funds don’t index – exposing you to higher risk and lower returns

 Investing in an index means buying shares in all of the largest companies, according to their size.
-For example, the S&P/ASX 300 is an index which tracks the largest 300 stocks on the Australian share market.
+For example, the S&P/ASX 300 is an index that tracks the largest 300 stocks on the Australian share market.

 Investors can access an index through an index fund or exchange traded fund (ETF) at a very low cost.
 Because indexed portfolios are low cost, they beat almost all higher cost funds over the long run.